‘Bachelor: Women Tell All’: Vanessa Was In L.A. For Taping, Are Spoilers Wrong?

-Get ready for three hours of drama on during Monday night’s three-hour Bachelor special that features Nick Viall’s remaining Fantasy Suite dates and a two-hour Women Tell All special that will spark some serious controversy about who really wins Nick’s final rose.
+Get ready for three hours of drama during Monday night’s three-hour Bachelor special that features Nick Viall’s remaining Fantasy Suite dates and a two-hour Women Tell All special that will spark some serious controversy about who really wins Nick’s final rose.

 Most of the 25 women who tried to win Nick’s heart will appear on stage with host Chris Harrison during the special that was taped in Los Angeles on February 24.
 According to ABC, Rachel Lindsay, who was recently named the next Bachelorette, will sit down to talk with Nick during the Women Tells All.